neoforged/governance/core.md

 #### Steering Council

-The Steering Council is the overall management and oversight of the Project.
+The Steering Council are the representatives of the Project, mediators for disputes within the Project members, and tiebreakers for perfectly split votes.

-They “steer” the project to keep it aligned with the long-term vision, hence its secondary name of Vision Team.

-The Council has at all times an odd number of active members, such that stalemates are not possible.
+The Council has at all times an odd number of active members, such that stalemates are not possible when making decisions.

 A member may choose to become inactive and appoint another in their place until they return.

-At least one member of the Council is promoted from other teams via an annual internal vote, to ensure that the Council always has fresh insight from a new team member with a different view on situations, and thus does not stagnate over time.
+The members of the Council are decided by an annual internal vote, to ensure that the Council always has fresh insight from a new team member with a different view on situations, and thus does not stagnate over time.
+Details on the Steering Council voting process can be found at [/steering-council-voting.md](/steering-council-voting.md).

-Once a year, an internal voting process inspired by [the process implemented in the Python ecosystem](https://peps.python.org/pep-0013/) will determine the members that will be promoted to the Steering Council via the [Helios voting system](https://heliosvoting.org/).
+This internal voting process is inspired by [the process implemented in the Python ecosystem](https://peps.python.org/pep-0013/) will determine the members that will be promoted to the Steering Council via the [Helios voting system](https://heliosvoting.org/).
 All three members of the Council will be elected, at least one of which must be a member that has not been on the Council in the previous term.

-The Council also serves double duty as a mediator for disagreements between other teams.
-These shall be resolved by discussion, rather than by unanimous applications of the rules, so this is not in the purview of this document.

-However, the Council does not have all-encompassing powers.
-They are the avenue of last resort, and the vast majority of decisions should be made by the team in charge, not by the Steering Council.

-The Council has these powers to resolve the 1% of exceptional situations, not the 99%.
+The Council will act as representatives for the Project to the community and to any external entity.
+They will essentially act as a figurehead and a middleman to facilitate communication.

+The Council also serves as a mediator for disagreements and hostilities between members of the Project with the Moderator team fails to resolve the situation.
+The Moderator team should be the first step for dealing with the issues should reports should be encouraged to be done through ModMail.
+If the situation is serious and the team member needs to be stripped of their position on the Project or banned, Steering Council will be contacted by Moderators to decide if this course of action is to be followed through but only if majority of Steering Council votes for the punishment.
+Otherwise, Moderators have the ability to enact warnings and mutes as needed.
+Steering Council simply acts as the final decision maker for enacting harsh punishments.
+If the complaint is against a Steering Council member and the Moderator team has a super majority vote to strip the Steering Council member of their role or ban them, then the punishment will be enacted with no Steering Council voting happening.

+For the tiebreaker role where a team had a vote with a perfect EXACT 50%/50% split, Steering Council may serve as a tiebreaker to push the result of the vote one way or another.
+The Council itself does not have the ability to make decisions for the teams with serving as tiebreaker being the only exception.

 #### Maintainers